 4. Focus on yourself.

 After you have accepted and cried over the rejection, the next thing to do is to take care of yourself.
 Find new hobbies, learn a new skill, or travel to places you've never been to before.
 Focus on yourself and on improving your well-being.

 5. Don't give up on love.

 People who have faced rejection often become afraid of loving again.
-Don't allow yourself to miss another chance for love just because of a denial.
+Don't allow yourself to miss another chance at love.
 Know your worth.
 You are amazing, and you will meet someone who will love you the way you deserve.